NeuraiProject/electrum-neurai/README.rst

 Contact us on `Discord`_!

-Want to use Ledger?
-Make sure ledger live is closed.

-Want to mine to hardware?
-See this `article`_.
-Trezor has similar problems.
-It is recommended that you set up a software wallet and mine to that, then send to your hardware from there.

 Interested in a pre-built binary?
 Find them `here`_.
 Otherwise, continue reading.

 Electrum Neurai is currently only supported for Qt-based software.